Back to Blog

 Typical day rate: €280–450

-Why it pays well: Bridges, dams, tunnels, and other critical infrastructure need regular inspection — and much of it is in locations where scaffolding is impractical or prohibitively expensive.
-Rope access provides efficient access to bridge undersides, cable stays, pier columns, and dam faces.
+Why it pays well: Bridges, dams, and tunnels need regular inspection in locations where scaffolding is impractical.
+Rope access provides efficient access with far lower cost.

 • IRATA Level 2+